Taiko2k/folder-image-sorter2/README.md

 # Folder Image Sorter 2

-Sequentially sort your images into folders by giving a folder name.
+Sequentially sort your images into subdirectories by giving a folder name.

 The sequel to [folder-image-sorter1](https://github.com/Taiko2k/folder-image-sorter) but this time written in GTK(4).